 Since there are currently no waterways, and never have been, leading directly to Gallows hill or anywhere near it, this makes it an unlikely location for the execution site.

 The reason why the Gallows Hill Project team believe Proctor’s Ledge is the execution site is because of a number of letters and diaries discovered by historians over the years.
 One such letter, published in Upham’s book, was written by Dr. Holoyoke in 1791, and reads:

 “In the last month, there died a man in this town by the name of John Symonds, aged a hundred years lacking about six months, having been born in the famous ’92.
 He has told me that his nurse had often told him, that while she was attending his mother at the time she lay in with him, she saw, from the chamber windows, those unhappy people hanging on Gallows Hill, who were executed for witches by the delusion of the times.”

 Historian Sidney Perley wrote an article, published in the Historical Collections of the Essex Institute periodical in January of 1921, where he stated that he located the home where Symonds was born on North street and found that Gallows hill is not even visible from the home because it is blocked by Ledge hill.

-What he found was visible from the home was a smaller hill, now named Proctor’s Ledge, close to Gallows hill, on Proctor street.
+What he found was visible from the home was a smaller hill, now named Proctor’s Ledge, close to Gallows hill, near Proctor street.
 As this hill was lower and less steep, it would be much easier for the cart carrying the accused witches to climb.